top of page

 In other words: from “we feel something is happening” to “we govern risks.”

-Each risk zone and persona is linked to specific leadership nudges and system measures (policy, manager support, escalation protocols, employee support).
+Each risk zone and persona is linked to specific leadership nudges and system measures.

-We recommend only what you can implement within your existing HR/OH&S structure.
+We recommend only what you can implement within your existing OH&S structure.

 Then we start with minimum-viable governance: stabilize the weakest dimension first, introduce safe escalation logic, and build capacity step-by-step.